simonambridge/Oracle_to_Cassandra/README.md

  REGION_ID                        NUMBER
 </pre>

+<h2>Examine The HR Data</h2>

-We can select employees from the employees table, for example:
+In SQLPlus we can select employees from the employees table, for example:
 <pre>
 SQL> select * from employees;